mehulagg/gitlab/doc/ci/quick_start/README.md

 If you want to check whether the `.gitlab-ci.yml` of your project is valid, there is a [CI Lint tool](../lint.md) available in every project.

+You can also use the [CI Config Visualization](../config_visualization.md) feature to preview your `.gitlab-ci.yml` structure by clicking on the Visualization tab while on your config file in the repository.

 For more information and a complete `.gitlab-ci.yml` syntax, please read [the reference documentation on `.gitlab-ci.yml`](../yaml/README.md).